Do you know that identity theft is not a joke, Jim?! Well, this article focuses on how best you can protect yourself from identity theft.

 - Have a dedicated email address for your bank account to protect your account from mass email compromise.
 Ideally, you should use secure email service providers like ProtonMail for your financial accounts.

-- Password-protect your WiFi router: Aside from stealing your bandwidth, you can also lose passwords and important data to hackers and identity thefts intercepting your WiFi network.
+- Password-protect your WiFi router: Aside from stealing your bandwidth, you can also lose passwords and important data to hackers and identity thieves intercepting your WiFi network.

 How Do I Prevent Identity Theft?